suggestio/suggestio/README.md

-Suggest.io is an CMS-like + Web + Hybrid Mobile App solution over ElasticSearch storage, used to create design-rich screen-fit single-page Web, composed into unified nodes graphs and contexted into radio-beacon signals, geolocation regions, nodes of graph, etc. Content placements can be monetized using build-in billing system.
+Suggest.io is an CMS-like + Web + Hybrid Mobile App solution over ElasticSearch storage, used to create design-rich screen-fit single-page Web, composed into unified nodes graphs and contexted into radio-beacon signals, geolocation regions, nodes graph, etc. Content placements can be monetized using build-in billing system.

 Server, client and shared code written on Scala.
 Client-side UI developed using [scalajs-react](https://github.com/japgolly/scalajs-react/)